daraperini/daraperini/README.md

 Here you can find my classes projects and my personal projects!

 > My personal projects were developed with the knoledge I have gathered from my classes and the day-to-day development.
-If you are interested, visit [The Store](https://the-store-delta.vercel.app/)  and see my biggest HTML, CSS and Vanilla JS personal project so far!

 <!--  If you want to get a sight of my best projects you can access my portfolio here  -->